-- (5) The driver of a public minibus or taxi is exempt from subrules (2), (2A) and (2B) in relation to a passenger if: - (a) there is no suitable approved child restraint available in the minibus or taxi for the passenger; and - (b) if the minibus or taxi has 2 or more rows of seats-the passenger is not in the front row of seats; and - (c) there is not another law of this jurisdiction requiring all passengers in a minibus or taxi who are the same age as the passenger to be restrained in an approved child restraint. - Note 1: Public minibus and taxi are defined in the dictionary. - Note 2: Despite the exemption provided by this subrule, in order to comply with subrule (5A) the driver of a taxi or public minibus must ensure that passengers who are 1 year old or older, but less than 7 years old, wear an approved seatbelt. - (5A) If the exemption set out in subrule (5) applies to a driver in relation to a passenger who is 1 year old or older, but less than 7 years old, and who is not exempt from wearing a seatbelt under rule 267, the passenger must wear an approved seatbelt that is properly adjusted and fastened to the best extent that is possible given the height and weight of the passenger. - (5B) The driver of a public minibus, taxi or tow truck is exempt from subrules (2) and (2A) in relation to a passenger who is under 1 year old if no suitable approved child restraint is fitted and available for use and the public minibus, taxi or tow truck has 2 or more rows of seats and the passenger is not in the front row of seats and: - (a) the passenger under 1 year old is seated in the lap of a passenger who is 16 years old or older; and - (b) in the case of a tow truck, the passenger under 1 year old is being transported from a location where the vehicle that the passenger was travelling in is being towed by the tow truck where it is necessary to tow the vehicle because the vehicle has broken down or has been involved in a crash. - (5C) This rule does not apply to the driver of a correctional vehicle, juvenile justice vehicle or sheriff's vehicle. - Note: Correctional vehicle, juvenile justice vehicle and sheriff's vehicle are defined in the dictionary. - (6) For this rule: - (a) an approved child restraint is available in the motor vehicle for a passenger if an approved child restraint is fitted in the vehicle and is not occupied by someone else under 16 years old; and - (b) an approved child restraint or approved seatbelt is suitable for a passenger if it is suitable for restraining, or to be worn by the passenger. - (6A) For this rule, a child restraint that is properly fastened and adjusted: - (a) is forward facing if, once it restrains a passenger, his or her head is closer to the rear of the vehicle than his or her feet; - (b) is rearward facing if, once it restrains a passenger, his or her feet are closer to the rear of the vehicle than his or her head.
+- (1) The driver of a public minibus or taxi is exempt from rules 266C, 266D and 266E in relation to a passenger if: - (a) there is no suitable approved child restraint available in the minibus or taxi for the passenger; and - (b) if the minibus or taxi has 2 or more rows of seats-the passenger is not in the front row of seats; and - (c) there is not another law of this jurisdiction requiring all passengers in a minibus or taxi who are the same age as the passenger to be restrained in an approved child restraint. - Note 1: Public minibus and taxi are defined in the dictionary. - Note 2: Despite the exemption provided by this subrule, in order to comply with subrule (2) the driver of a taxi or public minibus must ensure that passengers who are 1 year old or older, but less than 7 years old, wear an approved seatbelt. - (2) If the exemption set out in subrule (1) applies to a driver in relation to a passenger who is 1 year old or older, but less than 7 years old, and who is not exempt from wearing a seatbelt under rule 267, the passenger must wear an approved seatbelt that is properly adjusted and fastened to the best extent that is possible given the height and weight of the passenger. - (3) The driver of a public minibus, taxi or tow truck is exempt from rules 266C and 266D in relation to a passenger who is under 1 year old if: - (a) there is no suitable approved child restraint available in the minibus, taxi or tow truck for the passenger; and - (b) the public minibus, taxi or tow truck has 2 or more rows of seats; and - (c) the passenger is not in the front row of seats; and - (d) the passenger is seated in the lap of another passenger who is at least 16 years old; and - (e) in the case of a tow truck-the tow truck is towing another vehicle, which the passenger was travelling in, because the other vehicle broke down or was involved in a crash.